HomeFAQs › Social Impact

 The 4 core questions that shape program design

-Not the peso volume of purchases, but the proportion of that spend that stays within the territorial radius defined by the LED program, weighted by the number of intermediate links removed.
+Not the peso volume of purchases, but the share of that spend staying within the territorial radius the LED program defines, weighted by the intermediate links it removes.
 Why is location intelligence a prerequisite, not an add-on?
-Without GIS, a promotion program cannot identify corridors with underutilized producers or restaurants with the highest supplier-substitution potential, scattering the subsidy without territorial focus.
+Without GIS, a promotion program can't identify corridors with underutilized producers or restaurants with the highest supplier-substitution potential, so the subsidy scatters without territorial focus.
 How does this translate into SDG 8 and 9 indicators?
-Short linkages generate verifiable formal agricultural employment (SDG 8) and strengthen local market infrastructure through stable demand data (SDG 9), two series development banks require in results frameworks.
+Short linkages generate verifiable formal agricultural employment — SDG 8 — and strengthen local market infrastructure through stable demand data — SDG 9 — two series development banks require in their results frameworks.
 What role does Masterestaurant S.A.S. play in instrumentation?
-As the exclusive technology ally of the Twin Ecosystem, it provides the Gastronomic Radar that georeferences demand and supply; SATE Institute sets the development agenda and validates the measurement methodology for funders.
+It provides the Gastronomic Radar, which georeferences demand and supply, as the Twin Ecosystem's exclusive technology ally; SATE Institute sets the development agenda and validates the methodology for funders.

 Point by point